PateShin/tp/docs/UserGuide.md

 ### Add Employee <a name="add"></a>
 This feature allows the user to add new employees to the PayBack system and automatically generate an employee ID based on the year they joined and the last ID of that year.

-There are two ways to use `/add` command:
+Format:
+- `/add NAME; PHONE; EMAIL; ADDRESS; YEAR_JOINED[; TAG]…`
   - Use the `/add` command followed by the employee's details, separated by semicolons and spaces.
-    - Format: `/add NAME; PHONE; EMAIL; ADDRESS; YEAR_JOINED[; TAG]…`
+- `/add :name NAME :phone PHONE :email EMAIL :address ADDRESS :year YEAR_JOINED [:tag TAG]…`
   - Use the `/add` command followed by the employee’s details, preceded by PREFIX (_:name, :phone, :email, :address, :year, :tag_)
-  - Format: `/add :name NAME :phone PHONE :email EMAIL :address ADDRESS :year YEAR_JOINED [:tag TAG]…`

 Examples: